-Due from University represents amounts paid by the project on behalf of Bowie State University which are used to pay for construction costs expenditures.
-Due from University amounts totaled \$144,608 and \$167,041 as of June 30, 2023 and 2022, respectively.
+Due from University represents amounts paid by the project on behalf of Bowie State University which are used to pay for construction costs and operating expenditures.
+Due from University amounts totaled \$156,392 and \$144,608 as of June 30, 2024 and 2023, respectively.